vsubbian/NIRS-Ontology/README.md

 ---

-## Availability
+## Availability in NCBO BioPortal

-This ontology is available in this repository.
-It has also been submitted to the NCBO BioPortal and can be accessed here:
+This ontology has also been submitted to the NCBO BioPortal and can be accessed here:

 * **NCBO BioPortal:** [https://bioportal.bioontology.org/ontologies/NIRS](https://bioportal.bioontology.org/ontologies/NIRS)
 ---